-An array of monthly averaged model temperature and salinity values for August 1993 and February 1994, interpolated to coincide with the positions of the Arlindo CTD stations, is compared to the Arlindo observational results along three sections during each monsoon season: the western throughflow channel along the Makassar Strait (Fig. 2) and along the eastern throughflow channel from the Maluku to the Banda Seas (Fig. 3).
-The third section crosses the Timor Sea (Fig. 4), the major outflow of Indonesian water into the Indian a.
-Potential and salinity sections
+An array of monthly averaged model temperature and salinity values for August 1993 and February 1994, interpolated to coincide with the positions of the Arlindo CTD stations, is compared to the Arlindo observational results along three sections during each monsoon season: the western throughflow channel along the Makassar Strait (Fig. 2 \bigcirc) and along the eastern throughflow channel from the Maluku to the Banda Seas (Fig. 3 \bigcirc).
+The third section crosses the Timor Sea (Fig. 4 \bigcirc), the major outflow of Indonesian water into the Indian Ocean.
+The three sections correspond in each case to a full line joining stations in Fig. 1a \bigcirc ; each observed and corresponding model section have been projected onto a meridian for comparison purposes.